mozey/alpinejs/README.md

 # alpinejs

-Misc AlpineJS and TypeScript examples and libs.
+Misc AlpineJS with TypeScript examples and libs.

 Styling is done with [w3.css](https://www.w3schools.com/w3css) because it's similar to Bootstrap and easier to use